almondmilkandavocad0s/almondmilkandavocad0s/README.md

 # 🙋🏻‍♀️ Glad you're here!

-I'm a high-performing full-stack data product developer with over 10 years of experience in end-to-end data product development.
-My background is defined by a hybrid skillset spanning Data Analysis, Data Engineering, and Software Engineering, all grounded in my Master’s degree in Computer Science from the University of Nebraska-Lincoln.
+I am a high-performing full-stack data product developer with a Master’s degree in Computer Science and over 10 years of experience in end-to-end software solutions, _specializing in data product development_ over the last 6 years.
+My expertise lies at the powerful intersection of data analysis, data engineering, and software engineering, allowing me to build impactful solutions from the ground up.

-**Impact & Expertise**

-I specialize in creating enterprise-scale data solutions that drive informed decision-making in the Higher Education sector.
-My proven track record includes:
+My professional focus is in Higher Education, where I leverage data to drive student success.
+I have a proven track record of:

-Architecting high-volume data marts for institutional use.

-Developing enterprise-scale learning analytics dashboards serving entire campuses.
+  * Architecting high-volume data marts and developing enterprise-scale learning analytics dashboards that serve entire campuses.

-Building robust automation tools that have achieved up to 90% time savings for critical processes.
+  * Building automation tools that have achieved up to 90% time savings.

-I excel at translating complex technical findings into clear, actionable insights for both executive leadership and daily end-users.
+  * Translating complex technical and analytical findings into clear, actionable insights for both executive leadership and daily end-users.

-**Interests**

-I am currently focused on advancing the field of Learning Analytics by building AI Augmented Applications designed to directly drive and improve student academic outcomes.
+Currently, I am focused on building AI-Augmented Applications in Learning Analytics to directly drive improved student academic outcomes.

-This portfolio reflects my commitment to continuous learning, showcasing personal projects where I explore AI Engineering, Educational Data Mining, and other innovative technologies to stay at the forefront of the industry.
+I hold a *Master's degree in Computer Science* from the [University of Nebraska-Lincoln](https://www.unl.edu/), where I honed my skills through academic research and completing a [Master’s Thesis](https://digitalcommons.unl.edu/computerscidiss/118/).
+I am continuously expanding my expertise in AI Engineering and (Educational) Data Mining to make era-relevant contributions to the field.